 The United States faces a significant vaccination gap for school-age children, especially adolescents, due to the pandemic.
 Public childhood vaccine doses are down over 11 million doses for non-influenza doses as of late February 2021.
 NCQA posted a recent blog to draw national attention to the brewing crisis.

-We are calling upon health plans to take swift and decisive action to bring in school-age children between March and May of 2021 to catch up on missed vaccinations and provide newly due vaccines.
+We are calling upon health plans to take swift and decisive action to bring in school-age children now to catch up on missed vaccinations and provide newly due vaccines.

 To support your work, we’ve created new resources focused on adolescent catch up vaccination:

-Messaging Content: This communications resource provides language for your organization’s social media and newsletter channels.
+Messaging Content: PENDING UPDATE POST ACIP MEETING.
+This communications resource provides language for your organization’s social media and newsletter channels.
 Social messages address themes of protection, safety, a safe return to school and access when insurance status changes.

 NCQA Webinar Slides: Slide deck from the March 4, 2021 webinar hosted by NCQA featuring the CDC, the American Cancer Society & the National HPV Vaccination Roundtable.
 The recording of the live event may be accessed from the NCQA website.